 - Small pack weekend travel bag

 - Web cam: the cheapest way to connect with home.

 Do NOT pack or purchase in advance

 - Computer paper, as size is different in England (A4)

 - Hair appliances (blow dryers, flat irons, curling irons): students have had trouble with these in the past; sometimes they work with an adapter, sometimes not.
 Better to purchase one on arrival.
 It is also an option for some to borrow one from the OPUS office.

 - Electrical adapters for 220 watts.
 These can be purchased in an Oxford hardware store or borrowed from the OPUS office.

 - Phone cards (pre-paid) can be bought in England for best rate.

-- Pepper spray and Mace are not advisable possessions, but if taken, they should be packed in checked luggage.
+- Pepper spray and Mace are not advisable possessions.

 - Laundry detergent and other household items which may be purchased once in Oxford.

 - Loud or bold American-labeled clothing (for example, an American flag T-shirt).

 Special Note: Again, Bedding (sheets, pillow cases, and blankets) are provided.
 However bath towels are not.
 Be sure to either pack a bath towel or purchase one when you arrive in Oxford.